CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `prompt` function have?
 What is the return value of `prompt`?

+Answers:

 1. The alert() function

-Code:

-alert("Hello world!");
+console.alert("Hello world!");

-Effect:

-When you call alert("Hello world!") in the Chrome Console:
+When calling the function alert("Hello world!") in the Chrome Console.

-A modal dialog box (popup window) appears on the screen.
+A window popup the the message displaying "Hello world!" on the screen.

-It displays the message:

-Hello world!

-The dialog has an “OK” button that you must click before continuing.
+That windows has an “OK” button that needs to click before continuing.

-Purpose:
-It’s used to display information to the user — a simple way to show messages or debugging output in the browser.

-Return value:

-alert() does not return any value — its return value is undefined.

 2. The prompt() function

-Code:

 let myName = prompt("What is your name?");

-Effect:

-When you call this:

-A popup dialog appears with:

-A message: "What is your name?"

-A text input box
+When calling that function the window display a message "What is your name?" and after the user input a response the value is stored in the variable "myName".

-“OK” and “Cancel” buttons.
+That window dialog has two buttons: “OK” and “Cancel”.

-The user can type something (e.g., Alice) and click “OK” or “Cancel”.
+The user can type something like "Carlos" and click “OK” or “Cancel”.

-Return value:

-If the user types something (e.g., "Alice") and clicks OK prompt() returns the string "Alice".
+If the user types something like "Carlos" and clicks OK the prompt function returns the string "Carlos".

-If the user clicks Cancel
-prompt() returns null.

-So after running:

-let myName = prompt("What is your name?");

-You’ll have:

-myName === "Alice" (if entered “Alice”)

-myName === null (if Cancelled)

-Purpose:
-prompt() is used to get text input from the user through a browser dialog.
+The purpose of prompt() is to get text input from the user through a window dialog.